 A set of principles identified at the onset of the planning process guided the creation of this document.
-These principles (Appendix A) speak to the type of plan that is presented, as well as to the manner in which the planning process was undertaken.
-The Master Plan is comprehensive, with recommended actions pertaining to facilities for instruction, research, and academic support; campus life; athletics and recreation; administration; and general improvements.
-The document was framed and identified through a process that involved extensive consultation with the University and local communities (Appendix B-1 and Appendix B-2).
-Information was solicited in various ways, including open public forums and an online survey.
-Targeted meetings were held with representatives from each college, shared governance constituencies, Intercollegiate Athletics leadership, and other campus leaders.
-Campus experts in facilities, energy management, sustainability, parking and transportation, and room scheduling also provided advice about future campus needs.
+These principles (see Appendix A) speak to the type of plan that is presented, as well as to the manner in which the planning process was undertaken.
+The Master Plan is comprehensive, with recommended actions pertaining to facilities for instruction, research, and academic support; campus life; athletics and recreation facilities; administration; and general improvements.
+The document was framed and identified through a process that involved extensive consultation with the University and local communities (see Appendix B).
+Information was solicited in various ways, including three open public forums, one open student forum, and an online survey.
+Targeted meetings were held with representatives from each college, shared governance constituencies, intercollegiate athletics leadership, and other campus leaders.
+Campus experts in facilities, energy management, parking and transportation, and room scheduling also provided advice about future campus needs.